kestra-io/docs/content/docs/11.migration-guide/0.18.0/runners.md

 ---
-title: The runner property is deprecated in favor of taskRunner
+title: Deprecation of runner property in favor of taskRunner
 icon: /docs/icons/migration-guide.svg
 release: 0.18.0
 ---